jakob-bren/my-full-template/README.md

 ## Future Features
 There are more features which I would have liked to add if I had the time, the knowledge, or if the scope called for them.

+I would have liked to implement a fancier hamburger menu - for e.g one that pops out from the side and has collapsible menu options.

+I would have liked to implement a feature where the navbar disappears after a certain length of time of not being interacted with - but I believe this would require Javascript.

 I would have liked to implement an interactible Table of Contents and collapsible divs on the History page - i.e users could click to reach a certain part of the page, and could also "minimize" that section when they were done with it.
 I had tried to implement this latter feature using the Checkbox hack method again but the way I had designed it, was throwing up too many W3C validator errors which I could not manage to solve - so I made the divs static instead.
 With Javascript it would be easier to implement collapsible divs.